Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 - Eagles games this season feature an average total of 57.8 points, a number 8.8 points higher than Saturday's over/under.

-- The 49-point over/under for this game is 0.8 points below the 49.8 points per game average total in Falcons games this season.
+- The 49.8 PPG average total in Falcons games this season is 0.8 points more than this game's over/under.

 Eastern Michigan Stats and Trends

-- Thus far this year Eastern Michigan has two wins against the spread.
+- Thus far this season Eastern Michigan has two wins against the spread.

-- The Eagles have covered the spread once this season when favored by 3 points or more (in two chances).
+- The Eagles have been favored by 3 points or more two times this season and covered the spread in one of them.

-- Eastern Michigan's games this year have gone over the total in three out of six opportunities (50%).

-- When Eastern Michigan puts up more than 25.1 points, it is 1-2 against the spread and 3-1 overall.
+- Eastern Michigan is 1-2 against the spread and 3-1 overall this season when the team notches more than 25.1 points.

 - The Eagles have nine giveaways this season, while the Falcons have 11 takeaways .